py5coding/py5book/content/processing_mode.md

 }
 ```

+Observe the two calls to `callPython()`.
 This Java code must be compiled into a Jar file.
 If the Jar file is in a `jars` subdirectory, it will be added to py5's classpath automatically.

 ### Example Python Code